nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | 0n       | 123     | 123      |
 | 1n       | 123     | 12.3     |
 | 3n       | 123000  | 123      |

+**Implementing and Accessing FA2 Metadata**

+* The FA2 contract MUST implement `token_metadata_registry` view entry point that returns an address of the contract holding tokens metadata.
+Token metadata can be held either by the FA2 token contract itself (then `token_metadata_registry` returns `SELF` address) or by a separate token registry contract.

+* Token registry contract MUST implement one of two ways to expose token metadata for off-chain clients:

+  * Contract storage MUST have a `big_map` that maps `token_id -> token_metadata`
+    and annotated `%token_metadata`

+  * Contract MUST implement entry point `token_metadata`

 ##### `token_metadata_registry`